Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Classical Isolation Algorithms

 The forward geometry of the \lhcb detector, combined with its focus on low transverse momentum physics, results in approximately $\mathcal{O}(200)$ reconstructible charged tracks per inelastic $pp$ interaction at Run~3 instantaneous luminosity.
 Isolating the few tracks, typically $\mathcal{O}(2$--$7)$, that originate from a heavy flavour signal decay in this dense environment is therefore essential, both for physics performance and for reducing data volume.

-Over the past decade, three complementary charged particle isolation strategies have been developed and routinely employed at \lhcb, as well as at the general-purpose LHC experiments and in other high energy physics experiments.\footnote{ Neutral-particle isolation can also be built from electromagnetic (ECAL) and Hadronic (HCAL) clusters, but its contribution is not as large as charged-particle isolation (see Fig.~\ref{fig:full_stream_size}).
-We therefore restrict the present \IMI study to charged-particle isolation and leave the neutral case for future work, noting that classical isolation algorithms already support it. }
+Over the past decade, three complementary charged particle isolation strategies have been developed and routinely employed at \lhcb, as well as at the general-purpose LHC experiments and in other high energy physics experiments\footnote{ Neutral-particle isolation can also be built from electromagnetic (ECAL) and Hadronic (HCAL) clusters, but its contribution is not as large as charged-particle isolation (see Fig.~\ref{fig:full_stream_size}).
+We therefore restrict the present \IMI study to charged-particle isolation and leave the neutral case for future work, noting that classical isolation algorithms already support it. }.
+While traditionally used to \emph{isolate} signal candidates, defined here as reconstructed candidates for the decay of interest, by suppressing nearby activity, these techniques can also be used in the complementary mode of \emph{selecting and retaining} nearby, decay related (\emph{non-isolated}) particles, and this work focuses on the latter.
+Accordingly, we refer to \emph{isolated} background particles as those unlikely to be associated with the signal decay, and to \emph{non-isolated} signal particles as those likely to be associated with it (see Fig.~\ref{fig:cone_isolation} for clarity).
+The three classical isolation strategies considered here are:

 \begin{description}